 In all cases you must tell DM when you issue a notice to a company officer to inform the officer about their liability to pay all or part of a company penalty.
 This will require DM to pursue the officer and not the company for the debt.

 - a copy of the NPPS8A for the company officer, and

 with a covering memo explaining that they must pursue the company officer for the debt.
 You should include in your memo details of whether the company officer or officers continue to be involved with the company and any information known about the company officers ability to pay and details, or their assets.
 The Head of Duty (HOD) reference for cases processed through NPPS should also be quoted in the memo.

 The person you must send this information to in DM depends on the HOD.
 This will be the Single Point of Contact (SPOC) for the relevant HOD, see DM Contacts page.

-You or a colleague may however be dealing with penalties that cover more than one head of duty.
-Under these circumstances you will need to inform each of the SPOCs you are referring information to of the other penalties you are charging or aware of and all the relevant references.
+You or a colleague may be dealing with penalties that cover more than one head of duty.
+Under these circumstances you will need to inform each of the SPOCs you are referring information to of the other penalties you are charging and make them aware of all the relevant references.

 Note that if the company chooses to pay the entire penalty DM will not pursue the liable officers for payment.
 Where the full amount is not paid by either the company or the officer, DM will then pursue the officer for the penalty.
 DM will however revert back to pursuing the company where payment cannot be secured from the officer.
 Under these circumstances they will notify the company that this is our intention.